opencontainers/runtime-spec/config-vm.md

     * **`nrMFNs`** (int REQUIRED) Number of pages to be mapped, see [Xen Config][xl-config-format] for the details.
 * **`irqs`** (array OPTIONAL) Allows VM to access specific physical IRQs, see [Xen Config][xl-config-format] for the details.

 This hwConfig object contains the description of the hardware that can be safely passed through to the VM.
-Where **`deviceTree`** is the path to the device-tree blob, which conains description of the isolated hardware and paravirtualized hardware that should be used by VM. **`dtdevs`**, **`iomems`** and **`irqs`** parameters describing the minimun set of the parameters, needed for VM to access the hardware.
+Where **`deviceTree`** is the path to the device-tree blob, which contains description of the isolated hardware and paravirtualized hardware that should be used by VM. **`dtdevs`**, **`iomems`** and **`irqs`** parameters describing the minimal set of the parameters, needed for VM to access the hardware.

 ### Example